kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 #### Missing pods from a group

-- If a pod is missing (not failing) from a group, we would not know that the group is unhealthy without having the desired replica size.
-- This is why `replicaSizeKey` is needed, and specifies the key whose value is the size of the replica which a pod belongs to.
+If a pod is missing (not failing) from a group, we would not know that the group is unhealthy without having the desired replica size.
+This is why `replicaSizeKey` is needed, and specifies the key whose value is the size of the replica which a pod belongs to.
 In LWS, `leaderworkerset.sigs.k8s.io/size` is set in all pods.
-- Any group with an incorrect number of pods can be marked unhealthy, as if it had a failing pod.
+Any group with an incorrect number of pods can be marked unhealthy, as if it had a failing pod.

 #### Percentage of total replicas

-- We will look at all selected pods at the time of checking for PDB availability, which is sufficient for an absolute number, e.g. `minAvailable=4` or `maxUnavailable=1`.
-For a percentage, e.g. `minAvailable=80%`, we would need to know the total number of replicas desired.
+If we only look at all selected pods to check for PDB availability, it is sufficient for an absolute number of availability, e.g. `minAvailable=4`.
+However, without knowing the total number of replicas desired, there could be pods missing (making them "unavailable" but not detected).
+This means we wouldn't know when a percentage (e.g. `minAvailable=80%`) or any `maxUnavailable` is violated.

-- Currently, a PDB can see the `spec.replicas` field in `Deployment`, `StatefulSet`, or `ReplicaSet`.
-To include `LeaderWorkerSet` would require hard-coding it as another recognized kind (creating a dependency on an non-core extension), or more significant changes to allow any kind of object to be recognized.
+To look at total replicas desired, a PDB can see the `spec.replicas` field in `Deployment`, `StatefulSet`, or `ReplicaSet`. `LeaderWorkerSet` has this field, but we don't want to hard-code it as another recognized kind (creating a dependency on an non-core extension).
+It may be possible to allow any arbitrary object with a `spec.replicas` field to be recognized, currently investigating how difficult this is.

-- We add field `replicaTotalKey` to provide the number of replicas.
-Unfortunately, in LWS, the `leaderworkerset.sigs.k8s.io/replicas` annotation is only in the leader pod's StatefulSet.
-To accomodate this, we would have to rely on the specific implementation details of LWS to extract the replicas count.
-- It would be preferred to get LWS to include the replicas annotation on all pods, allowing it to be read like the other information.
-Once this is implemented, LWS will be compatible with `totalReplicasKey`.
-However, until this change is made, LWS is not able to support percentage-based PDBs.
+The alternative is to add field `replicaTotalKey` where each pod would have a label/annotation providing the expected number of replicas.
+In LWS the `leaderworkerset.sigs.k8s.io/replicas` annotation is unfortunately only in the leader pod's `StatefulSet`, and adding a process to extract the replicas count from this would rely on the specific implementation details of LWS.
+It would be preferred to get LWS to include the replicas annotation on all pods, allowing it to be read like the other information.
+Once this is implemented, LWS would be compatible with `totalReplicasKey`.
+However, until this change is made, LWS would be unable to support percentage-based PDBs or `maxUnavailable`.

 #### Required fields
-- To use multi-pod replicas, `replicaKey` must be specified.
+To use multi-pod replicas, `replicaKey` must be specified.

 Log a warning if:
 - `replicaSizeKey` is not specified (we will then assume that missing pods are not an issue)
+- `replicaTotalKey` is not specified and a percentage-based PDB or `maxUnavailable` is used

 Error if:
 - `replicaSizeKey` or `replicaTotalKey` are specified are without `replicaKey`
-- `replicaTotalKey` is not specified and a percentage-based PDB is used

 #### Other systems